timjan926/azure_iam_lab/README.md

 In real cloud environments, production resources, logging, security operations and development workloads are usually separated into different accounts or subscriptions.
 This separation reduces risk, but it also requires a controlled way for security teams, deployment identities and incident responders to access the correct resources.

-This lab shows that I understand how to:
+This lab shows that I am learning how to:

 - Design secure access across Azure subscriptions
 - Apply least privilege with Azure RBAC